grechaw/dear_programmer/A_Few_Thoughts_1.md

 Well written code, even to the casual non programmer, should convey their top level purpose.

 A code base that makes you jump around and puzzle out what it does probably has problems.
+If its an unknown codebase try to find and use tools to help comprehend and qualify the code, at least to the point where you have a diagram understanding the roles and responsibilities of each part.
+Another way of understanding code is to read, run and write a few more tests.

 Try to arrange and write your code so that a layperson will get a general sense of what is going on.
 Indicate in the code where things may get complex and try to marshal that complexity into the smallest logical space.